Know the cost of the deal while you can still act on it.

 The IC-ready cost story, generated rather than assembled by hand

-Export Excel and IC-ready summaries of the diligence approach, scope, costs, variance and rationale.
-Hand finance, partners and the investment committee a clean, current picture in minutes.
+Advilink drafts the cost story from the live position: approach, scope, costs, variance and the rationale behind each change, as an IC-ready summary, with the budget-vs-actual schedule as Excel for finance.
+Hand partners and the investment committee a clean, current picture in minutes.

 - IC-ready summary: approach, scope, spend, variance, rationale